This article is about generative AI, a rapidly moving and controversial domain of computer science. Some facts and opinions may quickly get outdated.

 “Gemma 4 does this,” “Gemma 4 does that”…

 Fine.
-Let’s run Google’s latest model on my PC and test if it can answer two simple questions.
+Let’s run Google’s latest model on my laptop and see if it can answer two simple questions.

 The “President Benchmark”